The best sales to shop today: AirPods Pro, Dyson, Greenworks, and more | CNN Underscored

 - Women’s apparel from Reebok, including sports bras, leggings and more, is now up to 72% off on Woot!.

-- Modcloth has just added new styles to its sale selection and they’re all an extra 40% off with the code SOS40.
+- Modcloth has just added new styles to its sale selection, and they’re all an extra 40% off with the code SOS40.

-- Wireless chargers, power banks, car chargers and more are now 15% off at Otterbox.
+- Wireless chargers, power banks, car chargers and more are now 15% off at OtterBox.

-- Get yourself some new eyewear for the summer now that all lenses are 30% off at Eyebuydirect with the code 30LENS.
+- Get yourself some new eyewear for the summer now that all lenses are 30% off at EyeBuyDirect with the code 30LENS.

 - Spice up your accessories with 20% off sitewide happening right now at Baublebar with the code SUMMER20.